Seldom-SE/archipelago_terraria_client/README.md

 until your friend picks up the item at Vengeful Spirit's location in their game.
 Archipelago has support for a lot of games.
 Learn more on its [website](https://archipelago.gg/).

-This implementations uses boss kills and event clears as checks.
+This implementation uses boss kills and event clears as checks.
 The items are the permanent changes to the world that bosses and events reward in vanilla.
 Things like "Post-Plantera" and "Hardmode".
 Bosses still drop their original loot, though.
 Optionally, you may also include achievement checks and item rewards.